markharrison/Lab_Minikube/minikube.md

 Having installed Minikube - we need to start it.

 - Assuming a Hyper-V virtualisation platform, invoke the following:
+  - Amend switch name to whatever used in the Hyper-V networking
+  - Amend memory depending on much is available

 ```text
 minikube version